The Game of Thrones extended universe can tide you over when you’re missing the world of Westeros. Here’s a rundown.

 Ever heard of Dunk and Egg?
 A hundred years before the events of the Game of Thrones series, Aegon Targaryen, the prince of the seven kingdoms, learns lessons and sees how real people live as an anonymous hedge knight’s squire.

-A Knight of the Seven Kingdoms is a collection of three Dunk and Egg stories.
-It doesn’t really relate to the events on the Game of Thrones TV show, but there is a crossover character.
+A Knight of the Seven Kingdoms is a collection of three Dunk and Egg stories from the Game of Thrones extended universe.
+It doesn’t really relate to the events on the TV show, but there is a crossover character.
 Dunk’s little brother, Aemon Targaryen, who is Maester Aemon from the Night’s Watch, is a baby in the stories.

 The only mention of Dunk and Egg in the Game of Thrones TV show is when Maester Aemon is dying and he brings up his brother, Egg.
-But Game Of Thrones is always quoting events from the past and the Dunk and Egg stories have a lot of the Targaryen history, specifically the Blackfyre rebellion when Targaryen fought Targaryen.
+But the TV show is always quoting events from the Game of Thrones extended universe and the Dunk and Egg stories have a lot of the Targaryen history, specifically the Blackfyre rebellion when Targaryen fought Targaryen.